)

 The angle of the handle

-The Broad Axe is available with three handle options.
 As standard, the handle is mounted straight, with the blade parallel to the handle.
 The axe can also be ordered with the blade angled to the right or to the left.

 An angled handle keeps the handle and hands at a distance from the timber during hewing, which reduces the risk of personal injury and allows for a more ergonomic working position.